ankowals/saf/README.md

 Please keep in mind that it is not recommended to use this feautre as it creates dependencies between tests (Scenarios) that shall be avoided as much as possible.

+One last remark it is not recommended to use try/catch blocks is step defs implementation.
+If there is a need to use it please try to do it in a model and not step def itself.
+This approach greatly increases readability of steps implementation.

+To force stop step execution use Log.error() method.

 --------------------------------